The Opposite(Antonym) of “deadhearted”

 The antonyms of deadhearted are compassionate, sympathetic, and empathetic.
 The antonyms compassionate, sympathetic, and empathetic convey a positive emotional state.
 It implies a feeling of concern, kindness, and understanding towards others.

-See all the antonyms of “deadhearted”
+Explore all Antonyms of “deadhearted”

 Learn when and how to use these words with these examples!